7 Surprising Health Benefits Of The Beach

 Have you ever noticed how a walk on the beach melts away stress and leaves you feeling better than when you started?
 It's not just a placebo—there's a growing body of scientific evidence to support it.
 Spending time by the ocean offers a variety of surprising health benefits.

 This connection to the coast is something many of us can relate to on a personal level.
 Maybe it reminds you of childhood memories, like building sandcastles or splashing in the waves.
-Or maybe you remember how to physically and emotionally felt after a day on the beach with family and friends.
+Or maybe you remember how you physically and emotionally felt after a day on the beach with family and friends.
 My own parents, for example, had a unique tradition: whenever they faced a tough decision, a walk on the beach was their go-to strategy.
 They swore by the calming effect it had on their minds, helping them clear their heads and reach agreements.

 Interestingly, science seems to be catching up with this intuitive connection.
 The beach has long been the picturesque billboard to advertise paradise and tranquility but there's more to the story than just picture-perfect scenery.
 A surprising amount of scientific evidence is emerging about the real health benefits of spending time by the ocean.
 So, what's the secret sauce behind this combination of sand, sun, and surf?
 Let's dive deeper and explore the science that explains why the beach can be such a powerful wellness tool.